Wales on Wheels 2022

 Inevitably, Wales on Wheels 2020 has been cancelled due to the Covid-19 restrictions.
 It will return bigger and brighter next year – watch this space.

 Wales on Wheels 2019

 WoW 2019 is confirmed for Saturday 18 May.
 As usual it will be held in and around the National Waterfront Museum and Dylan Thomas Square.
 The event is a joint effort by the Roads & Road Transport History Association, National Waterfront Museum, Swansea Museum, and Swansea Bus Museum.
 Photos and a list of participants will appear shortly.

-See a selection of photos from five years of Wales on Wheels in the Wales on Wheels Gallery.
+See a selection of photos from six years of Wales on Wheels in the Wales on Wheels Gallery.